-The SEC2 driver, H5FD_SEC2, uses functions from section 2 of the Posix manual to access unbuffered files stored on a local file system.
+The POSIX driver, H5FD_SEC2, uses functions from section 2 of the POSIX manual to access unbuffered files stored on a local file system.
+This driver is also known as the SEC2 driver.
 The HDF5 Library buffers metadata regardless of the low-level driver, but using this driver prevents data from being buffered again by the lowest layers of the library.

-The function H5Pset_fapl_sec2 sets the file access properties to use the SEC2 driver.
+The function H5Pset_fapl_sec2 sets the file access properties to use the POSIX driver.
 See the example below.

-'''

 herr_t H5Pset_fapl_sec2 (hid_t fapl_id)

-'''

 Example 6.
-Using the SEC2 driver
+Using the POSIX, aka SEC2, driver